 Our consultation process

-Since 2022, we have held a series of public engagement events inviting members of the public to give their views and help shape our plans.
-This engagement saw us directly contact nearly 300,000 people within 10km of our projects, inviting them to attend our events and share their feedback on our proposed new overhead lines, overhead line upgrades and new substations and HVDC converter stations.
+Throughout the consultation process for these projects we invited members of the public to give their views and help shape our plans.
+We directly contacted nearly 300,000 people within 10km of our projects, inviting them to attend our events and share their feedback on our proposed new overhead lines, overhead line upgrades and new substations and HVDC converter stations.

-To date, we have undertaken over 250 consultation events and public meetings which have been attended by over 12,000 people, and received and analysed over 13,000 written responses, in what we believe is one of the biggest ever listening exercises in the north of Scotland.
+To date, we have undertaken over 250 consultation events and public meetings which have been attended by over 12,000 people and received over 13,000 written responses, in what we believe is one of the biggest ever listening exercises in the north of Scotland.

 Ground investigation works